Researchers uncover the origin of atmospheric particles

 The research paper, published online today in the journal Science, details the first computer simulation of atmospheric particle formation that is based entirely on experimental data.
 The research was made possible thanks to a sophisticated laboratory called CLOUD, based within the research facility CERN in Switzerland.

-The lead scientist on the study, Professor Ken Carslaw from the School of Earth and Environment at the University of Leeds said: "This is a major milestone in our understanding of the .
+The lead scientist on the study, Professor Ken Carslaw from the School of Earth and Environment at the University of Leeds said: "This is a major milestone in our understanding of the atmosphere.
 The CERN experiment is unique, and it has produced data that seemed completely out of reach just five years ago."

 Clouds in the atmosphere consist of tiny droplets, which form when water condenses around small particles in the atmosphere called 'aerosols'.
 Understanding how aerosols are formed is therefore vital for understanding cloud formation – a process that has, until now, been an uncertain quantity in climate models, introducing problems for climate change projections.